Tommy-Crash/TDOC/README.md

 1. **TDOC is already cash-flow positive**: $170-185M free cash flow guided for 2025
 2. **TDOC is already "adjusted" profitable**: ~$280M adjusted EBITDA in 2025
-3. **The GAAP loss is 80%+ driven by non-cash amortization from the Livongo deal**
+3. **The GAAP loss is 80%+ driven by non-cash amortization (both acquired intangibles and internal software)**
-4. **Amortization is the ONLY item that makes GAAP EPS negative** (even including SBC, ex-amortization TDOC is profitable)
+4. **Amortization is the biggest recurring GAAP drag** (a “pre-amortization” view turns earnings positive, but that is non‑GAAP)
 5. **This amortization is DECLINING every year and will largely phase out by 2028-2029**

 ### What could accelerate the path: